-So, you’ve recently joined a sport gym and have been working out for a few weeks.
+So, you’ve recently joined a sports gym and have been working out for a few weeks.

-You’ve more than likely been running on the treadmill, using the elliptical and lifting a few dumbbells here and there, but are still unsure as to what most of the other gym equipment is used for.
+You’ve more than likely be running on the treadmill, using the elliptical, and lifting a few dumbbells here and there, but are still unsure as to what most of the other gym equipment is used for.

 Sure, these machines and exercises are certainly excellent for getting you into shape.

 But, if you have any specific workout goals, such as toning your arms, and legs or strengthening your back, you’re going to want to focus on a few key pieces of gym equipment instead.